This post may contain affiliate links. Please read our disclosure policy.

 Is cornbread healthy to eat?

 Corn meal, the basic ingredient of corn bread, is a whole grain.
-Whole-grain foods contain the bran as well as the germ and endosperm of the fruited grain -- and all of the nutrients they contain.
+Whole-grain foods contain the bran as well as the germ and endosperm of the fruited grain—and all of the nutrients they contain.
 Whole-grain cornmeal is a wonderful source of fiber that happens to also be gluten-free.
 Corn bread is a good source of several nutrients including calcium, iron, magnesium, phosphorus, potassium, folic acid, and vitamins A, B-6 and B-12.

-Making healthy cornbread from scratch is so easy and allows you to control the ingredients.
-While convenient, many boxed cornbread mixes contain partially hydrogenated fat and/or oil, sugar and plenty of salt.
 If you do opt for a prepared mix, be sure to read the label carefully.
 In addition to containing the same major nutrients as other whole grains, corn bread has a good taste that even picky kids love.

 Can I substitute honey for sugar in cornbread?

 Yes, though honey is generally sweeter than sugar you can use a one-to-one substitution of honey for sugar in most yeast breads, waffles, pancakes, muffins, and quick breads, including cornbread.
 You’ll want to choose a light-colored honey to keep the sweetness as neutral as possible.
 Honey is sticky, so when using measuring cups and spoons, coat them with water, oil, egg white or non-stick spray before dipping into the honey jar.
 Honey also burns faster than sugar, so to prevent your cornbread from burning, try reducing the oven temperature by 25F degrees.
-Click here for more tips on replacing sugar with honey in your favorite recipe.

 Can you substitute applesauce instead of oil in cornbread?

 When baking cornbread, you can shave off a few calories and fat by using applesauce in place of the oil.
-The recommended replacement is 1:1 - so if your recipe calls for ⅓ cup of oil, you can use ⅓ cup of applesauce instead.
+The recommended replacement is 1:1—so if your recipe calls for 1/3 cup of oil, you can use 1/3 cup of applesauce instead.
 This substitution works well with most muffins and quick breads.

-If you like this WW Cornbread Recipe you might also like: Skinny Mini Corn Dog Muffins, Moist & Healthy Slow Cooker Cornbread
+If you like this WW Cornbread Recipe you might also like:

 If you’ve made this lightened up Traditional Cornbread, please give the recipe a star rating below and leave a comment letting me know how you liked it.
 And stay in touch on Pinterest, Facebook, Instagram and Twitter for the latest updates.

-Weight Watchers Light & Healthy Classic Cornbread
+WW Light and Healthy Classic Cornbread Recipe

 Ingredients

-- 1-¼ cups yellow cornmeal
+- 1-1/4 cups yellow cornmeal

-- ¾ cup all-purpose flour
+- 3/4 cup all-purpose flour

 - 2 tablespoons sugar